intelowlproject/IntelOwl/docs/source/Usage.md

 - `disabled`: _similar to analyzers_
 - `description`: _similar to analyzers_
 - `supports`: list of observable types or files supported

+Another chance to create a new playbook is to leverage the "Save as Playbook" button that you can find on the top right of the Job Result Page.
+In this way, after you have done an analysis, you can save the configuration of analyzers/connectors for re-use with a single click.

+Those are the only ways to do that for now.
+We are planning to provide more easier ways to add new playbooks in the future.

 ---